IDMIL/tstick-docs/docs/Technical Requirements and Constraints.md

 # Technical Requirements and Constraints

 This page outline the technical requirements of the T-Stick as well as constraints inherited from previous designs.
-The goal is that with these technical requirements and constraints someone will be able to build a T-Stick that is functionally identical to the designs that have previously been built.
+The goal is that with these technical requirements and constraints someone will be able to build a T-Stick that is functionally similar to the designs that have previously been built.

 ## Verification Method table